fengye/wax/README.md

 3. Open up xcode and create a new **Wax** project, it should be located under the **User Tempates** section.

+4. Now you have an Wax(actually RapidWax) project, but still the referenced cocos2d project is unavailable.
+You need to close the project first and copy the entire /external folder to your new project folder.
+So your project folder should looks like this:
+MyProject
+--Classes
+--data
+----scripts
+----images
+--external
+----cocos2d-iphone
+--wax

-4. Build and Run!
+4. Reopen your project, Build and Run!
 You've got lua running on the iPhone!

-5. Start editing **wax/data/scripts/AppDelegate.lua** to make your app!
+5. Start editing **wax/data/scripts/MyLayer.lua** to make your app!

 Why?
 ----